Cover Image

 Introduction

-As of the time of writing, DerbyNet, a modest yet impactful open-source project on GitHub, has garnered nearly 100 stars, signaling a growing interest and appreciation within its community.
-This software, designed to streamline the management of Pinewood Derby races, has been around for several years, demonstrating its resilience and ongoing relevance.
-You can explore the project further through this link.
+DerbyNet is an open-source project designed to streamline the management of Pinewood Derby races.
+As of the time of writing, the project has garnered nearly 100 stars on GitHub, signaling a growing interest and appreciation within its community.
+This software has been around for several years, demonstrating its resilience and ongoing relevance.

 This article is a narrative of my exploration, detailing the vulnerabilities I discovered and the process behind their identification.
 It’s a testament to the importance of security in software development and a call to action for developers and security enthusiasts alike to continuously scrutinize and fortify the applications we create and rely on.